mmunz/c1_fsc_slider/Readme.md

     class FsSliderPreviewRenderer implements PageLayoutViewDrawItemHookInterface
     {
         /**
-         * Preprocesses the preview rendering of a content element of type "fs_slider" *
+         * Preprocesses the preview rendering of a content element of type "fsc_slider" *
          * @param \TYPO3\CMS\Backend\View\PageLayoutView $parentObject Calling parent object
          * @param bool $drawItem Whether to draw the item using the default functionality